Tayna: Artistry

 The music style of Shala has often been regarded as hip hop and R&B, although her music also includes various styles of musical genres such as reggaeton and dance.
 She is enthusiastic about literature and has frequently expressed her passion for reading and the books that have influenced her life.
 Blending genres such as Rap-Pop, Alternative R&B, Ethno-Electronic, and Afrobeats, the artist's style fuses urban energy with lyrical vulnerability, showcasing strengths in vocal presence, lyrical depth, artistic direction, visual storytelling, and spiritual melodies.

-Personal life

-Tayna is currently based in Prishtina.
-She is fluent in English and Albanian along with extensive knowledge in Spanish & German.

-She is the founder of the Tayna Foundation, which aims to empower young people and communities through education, journalism, art, and culture; in 2025, the foundation donated over €25,000 to establish a Mobile Journalism and Podcast Lab at the University of Prishtina.

-She works as an independent artist, operating under her own label Pendragon.